 Spinach Artichoke Dip Recipe

 It wasn’t until my adult years that I would even dream of touching a spinach dip.
 I should have never tried it because you know what?
 Now I can’t stay away from it.
-Delicious warm cheesy flavor…this easy spinach artichoke dip is perfect for parties, game days and potlucks!
+Delicious warm cheesy flavor…this easy spinach artichoke dip is the perfect easy appetizer recipe for parties, game days and potlucks!

 What are the ingredients in spinach artichoke dip?